 2.1 Wide Centre-Back

-Explained The Wide Center-Back:
+Explained The Wide Center-Back role:

 The main duty of this role is to stop the opponent’s offense and clear the ball from danger.
 Unlike standard central defenders, however, the Wide Centre-Back is encouraged to stay wide in position and support the midfield like a full back.